It's silly and a little fake, but Kyoto's Movieland is also pretty fun, says Michele Hewitson.

 There was a warning.
 "Don't ever think about kicking, punching, pushing or pulling [the ghosts.]"

 I wasn't about to ever, or even, touch one of those apparitions.
 You can dress up as a samurai, a courtesan or a kabuki dancer.
 We thought about how we'd look and decided the ghosts didn't need the competition.

 Don't miss the movie school show.
 Now that is cheesy, but in the best possible way.
 There's fake rain and wind (they drag out a domestic fan).
 There's a smart samurai good guy and a dumb Ninja bad guy and a panto dialogue (to the audience: "What are you doing over there?")
 Watch the silly Ninja put a knife in his head.

 There is an outdoor show in which an inept, morose salesman attempts to sell frog oil ointment.

 There were no subtitles for this show; they weren't needed.
 Everyone knows a frog oil salesman when they see one, except the kid who ran off screaming after the sleight of hand trick with the fake blood, gone deliberately wrong.
 Well, it made me laugh.

-Getting there: Air New Zealand operates six direct services per week from Auckland to Tokyo, with economy class airfares available from $2082 per person return.
+Getting there: Air New Zealand operates six direct services per week from Auckland to Tokyo.

 Michele Hewitson was taken to Movieland by Air New Zealand.